As Gazan Teachers Are Killed and Schools Destroyed, West Philly Bookstore Holds 'Scholasticide' Teach-In

 Philadelphians came out on Saturday, August 31 for a teach-in at Making Worlds Bookstore in West Philadelphia, where speakers reported on the violence and scholasticide currently taking place in Gaza.
 Photo: Lauren Abunassar

-Healthcare Workers for Palestine organized the teach-in, which featured talks by Philadelphia-based medical workers, educators, and activists, including Palestinian activist and novelist Susan Abulhawa (Mornings in Jenin and Against the Loveless World); Arab-American Dr. Nayla Labban, an OB-GYN at Penn Medicine; Aliana Atienza, a student organizer of Penn’s Students for Justice in Palestine (SJP) chapter; Palestinian American teacher Hannah Gann; and medical student Nipun Kottage, who also studies the aftermath of state violence.
+Healthcare Workers for Palestine organized the teach-in, which featured talks by Philadelphia-based medical workers, educators, and activists, including Palestinian activist and novelist Susan Abulhawa (Mornings in Jenin and Against the Loveless World); Arab-American Dr. Nayla Labban, an OB-GYN at Penn Medicine; Eliana Atienza, a student organizer of Penn’s Students for Justice in Palestine (SJP) chapter; Palestinian American teacher Hannah Gann; and medical student Nipun Kottage, who also studies the aftermath of state violence.
 The event focused on the educational collapse in Gaza.
 It also raised funds for Phoenix Elementary School, a first- through fifth-grade school that Abulhawa helped found in Gaza.

 “Palestinians are being erased.
 One of the hallmarks of colonialism is the erasure of the native,” Abulhawa told Al-Bustan.
 “Stories are part of history’s audits.
 And that’s a threat to this mythological story of Zionism.
 The act of storying itself is revolutionary, is liberating, is an act of resistance and defiance.”